Office of the Registrar

 Family Educational Right to Privacy Act (FERPA)

-The Office of the Registrar, in accordance with federal (FERPA) and state laws, has designated certain type of student information as public or "directory" information.
-While the University respects the student's right to privacy and will do its best to protect that privacy, such information may be disclosed.
+The Office of the Registrar, in accordance with federal (FERPA) and state laws, has designated certain types of student information as public or directory information.
 Read more…

 Download FERPA PDF

 Download FERPA - Consent to Release Form (PDF)